Five Nights at Freddy's (video game): Legacy

 Five Nights at Freddy's became a financial success and gained a large following.
 Its popularity was fueled by Let's Play videos that were uploaded to the video-sharing platform YouTube; by 2015, Five Nights at Freddy's had become one of the most uploaded video games on the site, and was featured by influencers such as Markiplier, Jacksepticeye, and PewDiePie.
 The success of Five Nights at Freddy's sparked a media franchise beginning with the release of a sequel, Five Nights at Freddy's 2.

 The franchise expanded to include written works starting with the novel Five Nights at Freddy's: The Silver Eyes, published in 2015.
 Blumhouse Productions acquired the rights to make a film adaptation of the game in 2017.
 After several delays, filming began in 2023 and the picture was released in theaters and through Peacock on October 27, 2023.
 Cawthon retired from game development in 2021 amidst a controversy over his donations to Republican Party politicians.
 He intends to pass on management of the franchise at a later date.

 The Five Nights at Freddy's fanbase has created elaborate theories on the nature of the games and their storylines.
 The complicated narrative of the franchise has been examined and debated by fans through social media, fan creations, and wikis.
 Cawthon has occasionally commented on some fan theories, including one presented by the YouTuber MatPat.
-The Five Nights at Freddy's community has developed a negative reputation online as a "toxic" fanbase, but has remained an influential subculture on social media platforms such as TikTok and YouTube.
+The Five Nights at Freddy's community has remained an influential subculture on social media platforms such as TikTok and YouTube.
 Cawthon remained engaged with the FNaF community, using his website, the official website, and Steam forums to talk with fans.

 The success of Five Nights at Freddy's inspired the creation of a considerable amount of fangames.
 The prevalence of Five Nights at Freddy's fangames on the publishing platform Game Jolt forced the company to create an entire video game category dedicated to the franchise and its imitations.
 Polygon later wrote that some of the fanbase had become primarily connected through fangame adaptations rather than the main media franchise, some choosing to play imitations rather than support Cawthon.
 Various artists have created music revolving around the lore, including The Living Tombstone.
 The Living Tombstone's first song based on the series was featured in the closing credits sequence of the film adaptation.